Home Media About Contact

 Do you get epic nightmares, too?

-10 Responses to “Suffering an epic nightmare”
+10 thoughts on “Suffering an epic nightmare

 I had a “nightmare” (I quote it because I’m not sure if it was.
 If it was a movie, it wouldn’t be like The Ring or not even Resident Evil type of action.
 Hack, it wasn’t even a bit like Bad Boys – not that it is a horror sort – but there wasn’t much action) last night.
 Some weird shite about someone trying to assasinate me (no shit, it wasn’t even simple murder)